cloudflare/cloudflare-docs/content/load-balancing/load-balancers/create-load-balancer.md

 ## Delete a load balancer

-If you delete or disable a load balancer, your origin's response to requests will depend on your [existing DNS records](/load-balancing/load-balancers/dns-records/#disabling-a-load-balancer).
+If you delete or disable a load balancer, your endpoint's response to requests will depend on your [existing DNS records](/load-balancing/load-balancers/dns-records/#disabling-a-load-balancer).

 {{<tabs labels="Dashboard | API">}}
 {{<tab label="dashboard" no-code="true">}}

 To delete a load balancer in the dashboard:

 1. Go to **Traffic** > **Load Balancing**.
 2. On a specific load balancer, click **Delete**.

 {{</tab>}}
 {{<tab label="api" no-code="true">}}

 To delete a load balancer using the API, send a [DELETE](/api/operations/load-balancers-delete-load-balancer) request.

 {{</tab>}}
 {{</tabs>}}